The Flight of the Bumblebee in a Non-Commutative Geometry: A New Black Hole Solution: The New Black Hole Solution: via Moyal twist

 Therefore, after substituting the metric components of the bumbelbee metric accordingly, we obtain: \ie \mathrm{d}s^{2} = g_{\mu\nu} \mathrm{d}x^{\mu} \mathrm{d}x^{\nu} = - \mathrm{A} \left(r,\Theta,\lambda\right) \mathrm{d}t^{2} + \mathrm{B}\left(r,\Theta,\lambda\right) \mathrm{d}r^{2} + \mathrm{C}\left(r,\Theta,\lambda\right)\mathrm{d}\theta^{2} + \mathrm{D}\left(r,\Theta,\lambda\right) \mathrm{d}\varphi^{2}, \fe in which \ie \mathrm{A}(r,\Theta,\lambda) = 1 - \frac{2 M}{r} - \frac{ M (11 M-4 r)}{2 (1 + \lambda) r^4}\Theta^2, \fe \ie \mathrm{B}(r,\Theta,\lambda) = \frac{1 + \lambda}{1-\frac{2 M}{r}}+ \frac{ M (3 M-2 r)}{2 r^2 (r-2 M)^2}\Theta^2 , \fe \ie \mathrm{C}(r,\Theta,\lambda) = r^2 + \frac{ \left(64 M^2-32 M r+r^2\right)}{16 r (r-2 M) (1+\lambda)}\Theta^2, \fe \ie

 \fe

 Now, let us examine the main features of the above metric, starting with the event horizon $r_{h}$.
 Setting $1/\mathrm{B}(r,\Theta,\lambda) = 0$ yields $r_{h} = 2M$.
-In this manner, as in the Schwarzschild case \cite{Juric:2025kjl}, the horizon remains unaffected by either $\lambda$ or $\Theta$ in the bumblebee black hole within the non--commutative gauge theory.
-Another relevant quantity to analyze is the surface gravity $\kappa(r,\Theta)$, defined as \cite{sedaghatnia2023thermodynamical} \ie
+In this manner, as in the Schwarzschild case \cite{Juric:2025kjl}, the {event} horizon remains unaffected by either $\lambda$ or $\Theta$ in the bumblebee black hole within the non--commutative gauge theory. {However, for a static spacetime the location of the horizon may also be examined through the Killing horizon associated with the timelike Killing vector $\chi^\mu=\partial_t^\mu$.
+The norm of this vector is $\chi^\mu\chi_\mu=g_{tt}=-A(r,\Theta,\lambda)$, so the Killing horizon is determined by the condition

+To verify whether the non–commutative correction shifts the horizon position, we solve this equation perturbatively.
+Writing the Killing horizon radius as